 North American languages

-According to Countryaah, the largest and most famous of the approximately 180 Native American languages still spoken in the United States and Canada.
+According to Countryaah, the largest and most famous of the approximately 180 Native American languages are still spoken in the United States and Canada.
 Number is predominantly from 1990 or later.
 Native American languages in Mexico are discussed in the article Central American Languages.

 - Tlingitis spoken by approximately 850 in Alaska and NW Canada.